viizznuu/viizznuu/README.md

-- 👋 Hi, I’m @viizznuu
+-  Hi, I’m Vishnu VK
-- 👀 I’m interested in ...Coding
+-  I’m interested in ...Coding
-- 🌱 I’m currently learning ...Artificial Intellegence And Mahcine Learning
+-  I’m currently learning ...Artificial Intellegence And Mahcine Learning
-- 💞️ I’m looking to collaborate on ...
+-  I’m looking to collaborate on ...Web Devolopment
-- 📫 How to reach me ...viizznuu@Instagram
+-  How to reach me ...viizznuu@Instagram

 <!---
 viizznuu/viizznuu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.